Using omniplate to analysis data from plate readers¶

 Analysing OD data: estimating growth rates

-Speeding up and trouble shooting estimating growth rates
+Trouble shooting estimating growth rates

 Finding the local maximum growth rate